davidkneely/mathogen001/README.md

-# Math Ball Pop - WebGL Game with Box2D Physics
+# Mathogen Ball Pop - WebGL Game with Box2D Physics

 A fun educational game where players need to answer simple math questions by clicking on the falling balls with the correct answers.